mamchecker/mamchecker/mamchecker/r/df/en.rst

 So I hope

 - that other do agree with the basic idea and approach

 - that learners as well as teachers find the existing implementation usable

-- and that they use it and extend it.
+- and that they use it and extend it